Boneato/boneato/designspec.md

 ![Bonito google authentication page](https://via.placeholder.com/1000x750)

-### TODO

 Sign in will be conducted using Google’s single sign-on.
-Write here about how this will be implemented AND what user data from Google we will be using (such as name, email address, etc.)
+Leaflet Control Geocoder plugin can be used for reverse geocoding.
+When there is an error message indicating nothing was found or that a geocoding error occurred, the addresses will be considered invalid and in that way, the addresses cannot be submitted.

 Users can click the “Log in with Google” button, after which they will be prompted through Google’s account sign in process.
 Once they have completed the sign in process they, will return to the Bonito site to continue.